horsefaced/WebCrawler/README.md

 ```

 ### Post request
-The .Query() method is the same role in Get request.
+The .Query() method is the same role in Post request as it in Get request.

 The .Field() method accept name and value also, but which will be used in form data or json.

 The .Type() method decide Post request body is Crawler.DataType.JSON or Crawler.DataType.FORM.
 The follow request, when it is JSON, will produce a json object string which look like { query: 'Manny', range: '1..5', order: 'desc' }, when it is FORM, will produce a form string which look like query=Manny&range=1..5&order=desc.

 ```c#